README

 Wildcard Tasks

 Taskfile wildcard tasks (e.g. start:*) are exposed as tools with a required MATCH parameter.
-The server reconstructs the full task name at invocation time.
+MATCH is a JSON array of strings with one entry per * segment in the task name; the schema sets minItems and maxItems to that count so wrong-arity calls fail validation before the handler runs.
+The server substitutes each entry into the corresponding * segment to reconstruct the full task name at invocation time.

 For a task defined as start:*, calling the tool: